postmanlabs/labs-docs/v6/postman/working_with_APIs/sharing_apis.md

 warning: false
 ---

 You can easily share your APIs with other users and teams on Postman - both in the app and in the [workspaces dashboard](https://app.getpostman.com/dashboard).
-Once you share an API, you can assign individual permissions to your team members.
-You can designate view (Viewer) or edit (Editor) permissions to the team/members.
+In Postman, you generally share something to a workspace.
+To share an API or a collection in Postman, you first need to share the workspace in which your API/Collection is present and then assign individual permissions to your team members.
+You can then designate view (Viewer) or edit (Editor) permissions to the team/members.

+Let's say you created an API, added a collection as documentation and added another collection as a test suite.
+Now, you want to share this API to a workspace member M1 who is in a team workspace T1.
+When you share this API to workspace T1, you don't really share your collections with the workspace member M1.
+You must share those collections (documentation, test suites etc) individually again in order for them to access.
+Remember, it's a two-step process.
+When you delete or remove the API from the workspace T1, these entities do not get removed and the workspace member M1 can still view these collections.
+You must remove them explicitly.

 This topic covers: